manschloemark/daybuilder/README.md

 ![View of the daily planner](./examples/dailyplanner.png)
 - Click 'New Plan' or any of the buttons in the 'Quick Reuse' section to open the 'New Task Form'
 ![Adding a new plan](./examples/new-task.png)
-- schedule plans for specific dates and times.
+- schedule tasks or timeframes for specific dates and times
-- split days into timeframes to help visualize your day and prepare for the different parts of it
+  - tasks are like TODO's, things you want to do.
+They can be marked as complete by clicking the checkbox.
+  - timeframes are items you can plan that visually contain tasks whose times overlap with them.
 - rate your days on a scale from 1 to 5
-- quickly schedule tasks and timeframes you have planned previously using the template sidebar
+- quickly reuse tasks or timeframes by using the Quick Reuse sidebar.
+  - Ensures that your naming is consistent and the stats are correct.

 ### Statistics